cjquines/qboard/README.md

 - By default, it has pages, rather than extending in different directions.
 It should feel like writing on multiple blackboards, and not an infinite sheet of paper.
 - Pages are fixed at a 16:9 ratio, so when they’re later saved to a PDF, it’s in the same dimensions as a slideshow.

-There are *some* sense to the keybindings.
-The three keys I use the most are on S, D, F, and A is assigned to make sense with S. Imitating vim, X is for Cut and Erase.
-Ellipse and Rectangle start with E and R, while V is Move in Photoshop too.
-The rest are kind of random.
+There are *some* sense to the default keybindings:

+- The three keys I use the most are on F, D, and S. A is assigned to make sense with S, and Shift + F to make sense with F.
+- I tend to switch between colors and back while presenting, hence the E and R bindings.
+- Imitating vim, X is like delete, which both cuts and erases.
+- Ellipse and Rectangle start with E and R, while V is Move in Photoshop too.
+- Q, A, and Z control stroke style, and W, S, and X control fill style.
+They form a column, going from "least" to "most".
+- The Ctrl keybindings are pretty universal, except maybe D, for Duplicate.

 Although initially designed for giving lectures, the whiteboard controls are pretty good.
 I might add support for extending infinitely in several directions, in the style of a regular whiteboard app.